CSUNetSec/proddle/README.md

 - use pip3 to install dependencies of modules
 - create docker image

--fix error handling in measurement
--add String::from() instead of .to_owned() in measurement

--fix error handling in operation
+-fix error handling in measurement/operation
 -change hash function in operation
 -change result json fields to lowercase
 -remove interval in operation (have vantage supply interval in tag)